Sltang0815/projectTwo/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-QUIZZICAL
-The following application helps users learn the Times Tables Create 'one' Times Table Quiz
-Create 'multiple' Times Tables Quizzes<
-Take a Time Table Quiz multiple times
-Track progress on 'one' Time Table Quiz
-Track progress on 'multiple' Times Table Quizzes Taking a Times Table Quiz
-Options the user can select
-Choose which Times Tables to quiz on
-Choose one equation at a time to quiz on
-Choose the entire Times Table to quiz on